Leif2112/Farscape/README.md

 # Farscape

 Final year university project submitted in collaboration with Mr. *Bray Gallienne*.
 This repository contains code to automatically track and compute the rotation of sunspots.
-It accompanies our [paper](url).
+It accompanies our [paper]([url](https://github.com/Leif2112/Farscape/blob/main/project/Words/Tracking%20a%20Sunspot%20Dissertation%20Leif%20Tinwell.pdf)).

 **Let's dive in!**